 The Evolution of the Starbucks Logo

-Lifting words directly from Howard Schultz’s POUR YOUR HEART INTO IT, here’s a more complete evolution of the Starbucks logo.
+Lifting words directly from Howard Schultz’s POUR YOUR HEART INTO IT and from a few other sources, here’s a complete evolution of the Starbucks logo.

 “Terry [Heckler] also poured over old marine books until he came up with a logo based on an old sixteenth-century Norse woodcut: a two-tailed mermaid, or siren, encircled by the store’s original name, Starbucks Coffee, Tea, and Spice.
 That early siren, bare-breasted and Rubenesque, was supposed to be as seductive as coffee itself.” [pg.
 33]

 “Our logo reflected the emphasis on speed.
 The Il Giornale name was inscribed in a green circle that surrounded a head of Mercury, the swift messenger god.” [pg.
-88] (Note: Please excuse the poor condition of the Il Giornale logo.
-I scanned the image from a many times photocopied memo from Il Giornarle letterhead.)
+88] NOTE: this clean version of the Il Giornale logo is in red.
+I only have a very low-res version of the green Il Giornale logo.

 “To symbolize the melding of the two companies [Il Giornarle and Starbucks] and two cultures, Terry [Heckler] came up with a design that merged the two logos.
 We kept the Starbucks siren with her starred crown, but made her more contemporary.
 We dropped the tradition-bound brown, and changed the logo’s color to Il Giornarle’s more affirming green.” [pg.
 108]